Transmission in graphene through tilted barrier in laser field: Numerical results

 \section{Numerical results}

 Fig. \ref{fig2} represents the transmission probabilities as a function of the incident energy $E$.
 The total transmission $T=T_0$ (magenta line) is shown in Fig. \ref{fig2a}, and the other bands $T_{\pm 1}$ are zero in the absence of laser irradiation $F=0$ of a linear barrier ($V_0 = 20$, $V_1 = 0$).
-Let us now examine what happens in the intermediate region if laser irradiation $F=0.9$ is introduced, as shown by the transmission for the central band $T_0$ (blue line) and the two first sidebands $T_{-1}$ (red line) and $T_1$ (green line).
-We also find that the laser irradiation is very significant in determining the relative transmission probabilities of two first sidebands.
-Transmissions are prohibited for the energy color red, $E=\pm\omega$, resulting in a change in $k_y$ to $k_y\pm\omega$, which serves as an effective mass $m^*$ \cite{Jellalmass2012, Jellal2019}.
-The total transmission and the transmission of the central band oscillate around a minimum for the energies $EV_0$, then increase passing by $EV_0$ up to a maximum value, and the total transmission (the sum of the three) tends towards 1, indicating that our system exhibits classic behavior after the barrier, indicating the presence of the Klein effect.
+Let us now examine what happens in the intermediate region if laser irradiation $F=0.9$ is introduced.
+This is shown by the transmission for the central band $T_0$ (blue line) and the two first sidebands $T_{-1}$ (red line) and $T_1$ (green line).
+We find that the laser irradiation is very significant in determining the relative transmission probabilities of two first sidebands.
+Transmissions are prohibited for the energy $E=\pm\omega$, resulting in a change in $k_y$ to $k_y\pm\omega$, which serves as an effective mass $m^*$ \cite{Jellalmass2012, Jellal2019}.
+The total transmission and the transmission of the central band oscillate around a minimum for the energies $E<V_0$, then increase passing by $E=V_0$ up to a maximum value, and the total transmission (the sum of the three) tends towards unity (Klein tunneling), indicating that our system exhibits classic behavior after the barrier, indicating the presence of the Klein effect.
 The same transmissions are plotted in Fig. \ref{fig2b}, but with a two-potential barrier $(V_0 = 20, V_1 = 15)$.
-The transmission of the central band is more dominant in the energy zone $k_y<E<V_1$, and the total transmission oscillates in the neighborhood of $1$.
-The Klein paradox is always present.
+The transmission of the central band is more dominant in the energy zone $k_y<E<V_1$, and the total transmission oscillates in the neighborhood of unity, showing that the Klein paradox is always present.
 We observe a total reflection in the energy zone $V_1<E<V_0$, with a very small transmission for the band corresponding to $l=1$.
-In the third zone, $E>V_1$, total transmission rapidly decreases towards unit, and $T_0$ increases with an apparent oscillation.
+In the third zone, $E>V_1$, total transmission rapidly increases towards unity, and $T_0$ increases with an apparent oscillation.
 Finally, we see that changing the barrier's inclinison coefficient, $\beta=\frac{V_0-V_1}{d}$, affects the shape of the transmissions and the number of oscillations.